 This study provides the first qualitative and quantitative analysis of active ant hitchhiking behavior using citizen science data.
 Our analysis reveals that exotic/invasive ants were the major “hitchhikers” as they were over-represented in our records.
 Exotic ants often achieve high local population densities in human-mediated environments (Holway et al. 2002), which may have contributed to the higher frequency of exotic/invasive ants hitchhiking on vehicles compared to native ants.
 One major consequence of ant hitchhiking on vehicles is the accelerated spread of exotic/invasive ants.
 The distance between parking location and intended destination could be up to a few hundred kilometers (Fig. S1), largely exceeding the natural movements achievable through dispersal.
+Moreover, many exotic hitchhiking species are not distributed in the intended destination areas, and therefore hitchhiking events can present a potential pathway for invasion.
+For example, the exotic black cocoa ant (D. thoracicus), the most common hitchhiking species in our dataset, are currently limited in central Taiwan, but the intended destination areas were spread across verious parts of Taiwan (Fig. S1).

-Hitchhiking events could take place within several hours after parking, during which workers often carried brood along with queen(s) and moved together to the vehicles.
+Hitchhiking events could take place within several hours after parking, during which workers often carried brood along with queen(s) and moved together to the vehicles (without food present in or on the vehicles).
 This suggests that ant hitchhiking is not merely foraging behavior but appears to be a colonization attempt, potentially driven by high population pressure and the availability of preferred nesting spots offered by vehicles such as pre-existing physical space and crevices.
 Indeed, the exotic black cocoa ant (D. thoracicus), the most common hitchhiking species in our dataset, exhibits notably high local densities in central Taiwan and is frequently observed to move their nests from tree trunks to nearby pre-existing artificial structures with crevices (Hsu et al. 2022).

 Our analysis identified at least three factors that are critical for a successful ant hitchhiking event (Fig. 2).
 First, ants need to encounter a vehicle, which largely depends on their searching/exploratory behavior.
 More hitchhiking cases were reported in spring and summer compared to fall and winter (Fig. S2), consistent with ants generally foraging more actively under warmer conditions (Parr and Bishop 2022).
 Moreover, interactions between human behavior and ant habitats may lead to a higher probability of ants encountering vehicles.
 For example, arboreal ants typically exhibit frequent foraging activities and territorial patrolling around their nesting trees because of resource limitations in the canopies (particularly nitrogen availability) (Hashimoto et al. 2010).
 As vehicle operators often prefer parking sites with tree cover (especially during the warmer seasons), arboreal ants’ encounter with vehicles can be largely increased.
 In fact, a large portion of our records involved the vehicles’ surface coming into contact with the leaves and twigs of nearby trees, which serve as a physical pathway for ants to move onto the vehicles.